 - determine the dollar amount of the alleged loss; and

 - make departmental control recommendations to prevent future loss.

-The Associate Senior Vice President of Human Resources will prescribe the disciplinary action for non-faculty employees and will notify both the department and the non-faculty employee of the prescribed disciplinary action.
-A non-faculty employee may file a written appeal with the Senior Vice President, Administration, within 10 business days of his or her receipt of notice of the disciplinary action.
-The Senior Vice President, Administration, must respond to the employee’s appeal within 20 business days.
+If there is a conclusion that a staff employee has violated this policy, the Senior Vice President of Human Resources or delegate, after reviewing the final report of findings, will prescribe the actions for non-faculty staff employees and will notify both the applicable department and the non-faculty employee of the prescribed disciplinary action.
+A non-faculty staff employee may file a written appeal with the Office of the Senior Vice President, Administration, within 10 business days of his or her receipt of notice of the disciplinary action.
+The Senior Vice President, Administration, or delegate, will respond to the employee’s appeal within 30 business days.

 The University may seek criminal prosecution for any Misappropriation of Assets.
 Restitution from the person(s) committing the Misappropriation may be pursued, either on a voluntary basis or as the result of criminal or civil prosecution.